resohead/posts/soketi-laravel-homestead-windows/index.md

 - ensure the js assets are loaded into your web page
 - check any console connection errors show the correct port and scheme

+> :tip:
-> Tip - if it says 'wss' is being used despite your config then double check your are not accessing your homestead development site via HTTPS, otherwise Soketi will force 'wss'!
+> If it says 'wss' is being used despite your config then double check your are not accessing your homestead development site via HTTPS, otherwise Soketi will force 'wss'!

 ## Using Echo within Vue component